Lake Somerville State Park & Trailway

 • Tell others where you’ll be.
 If possible, avoid exploring alone.
 Tell someone where you are going and when you plan to return.

-• Wear a helmet.
-When mountain biking, check with park HQ to match the trail to your skill level.
+• Bike safely.
+Check with park HQ to match the trail to your skill level.
 Wear a helmet to protect yourself in case of a crash.

 • Potentially harmful plants and animals may live here.
 You’ll see them more easily if you stay on the trails.
 Do not approach wildlife!